Seroxat: The Dangers Of Prescribed Medication

 ‘Suicide-related behaviours (suicide attempt and suicidal thoughts), and hostility (predominantly aggression, oppositional behaviour and anger) were more frequently observed in clinical trials among children and adolescents treated with antidepressants compared to those treated with placebo.
 If, based on clinical need, a decision to treat is nevertheless taken, the patient should be carefully monitored for the appearance of suicidal symptoms.
 In addition, long-term safety data in children and adolescents concerning growth, maturation and cognitive and behavioural development are lacking.’

+At the time of the experience, I was in an unhappy marriage.
 I felt trapped, useless, worthless and desperate to escape from my constant internal worry and paranoia.
 I was convinced that the drug Seroxat was playing havoc with my brain chemicals and preventing me from being able function properly.
-I knew my own mind and I knew something was very wrong with mine.
+I knew my own mind and I knew something was very wrong with mine and I was afraid I was going insane.
 I went from a hard working mum and student to a quivering wreck too afraid to leave the house.
 I was so angry at myself for trusting that doctor that day and allowing myself to be convinced to take a drug to cope with my unhappiness instead of dealing with the problem by facing them.
 Life had been hard and I was learning to deal with everything and then I messed it all up by taking a prescribed drug.
 I just needed help to cope with the anxiety I felt and to calm down enough to finish my degree.
 The drugs were just meant to see me through a very unhappy difficult time and I was regretting taking them.

 I allowed myself to be taken to hospital to have my stomach pumped.
 I can remember the shame and guilt of knowing that my children would know what I had done, as I was vomiting up buckets of black charcoal given to me instead of a stomach pump.
 I realised that taking my own life was not the answer.
 Running away from my problems was not going to help my children.
 In that moment, between vomiting, I vowed to find a way of feeling happiness in my life so that I can be a good role model for my children.
 I realised that I had to find myself, my true self and find out what would make me happy without the use of drugs.
 My doctor wanted me to continue taking Seroxat because it takes a while for it to start working and apparently I had not given it time.

-For a while I continued taking Seroxat but was still convinced that it was having a detrimental effect on my already struggling mental state.
+My doctor wanted me to continue taking Seroxat and for a while did but was convinced the drug was having a detrimental effect on my already struggling mental state.
 When I ran out of my supply I did bother asking for another prescription and within 24 hours I experienced what I can only describe as electric shocks in my brain.
 I was driving my car when I suddenly got a sensation of having a bad electric shock inside my head.
 I was convinced that I had been struck by lightening and manage to pull my car to the side of the road when I was hit by another powerful shock.
 Fortunately I managed to get home before I collapsed in a heap just inside my house door and I could not move as the shocks kept on coming.
 Later that day I started having hallucinations about elephants chasing me and surrounding my house looking through my window at me.
 I was absolutely terrified.
 I went back to the doctor and explained what I had been experiencing, the electric shocks inside my head, terrifying nightmares, hallucination, paranoia and I was becoming too afraid to leave my house because of over whelming panic attacks.

 A week later, when I finally saw a psychiatrist he diagnosed me with Serotonin Syndrome, a potentially life-threatening adverse drug reaction to the Seroxat.
 My dosage was reduced very slowly over the next few weeks and I was prescribed high doses of Valium to help deal with the horrendous withdrawal symptoms from Seroxat which has been described as a similar experience to withdrawing from heroin.